ornellion/100DaysOfCode/round1-log.md

 It's that time of the month when I'm working on two projects at once!
 The main roadblock I'm encountering with building the Website Design System is the feeling that I won't be able to recreate the wireframe.
 Except that when I take it one section at a time it's coming together.
 It's the little things like being uncertain about Flex.

 The Tribute Page and the User Stories are relatively simple however I do want to create something visually interesting and pushes me out me comfort zone.
 I suppose I'll see what I come up with! 😅

+---

+### Day 46: February 15, 2024

+**Today's Progress**:
+- Codecademy: Continued with Challenge Project: Build a Website Design System.
+- Continued with the Fonts.
+Encountered an issue with child overflow of the parent container
+- freeCodeCamp: Continued wrking on Certification Project: Tribute Page
+- Completed the wireframe in keeping with the user stories

+**Thoughts**:
+The main issue here is definitely that I want to use Flexbox but I...don't know how.
+Since Flexbox is a way of aligning items in a container, I figure if I create the containers first I can then figure out how to align them...?
+Basically I'm going to create the content for the projects and then take some time out to make sure I've understood Flexbox and what I'm trying to do with it.
+I'll figure it out 🤞